Xun-Yang/Deep_metric/README.md

   I think my implement is more reasonable and more flexible than the original sampling way in the paper.

-- KNNSoftmax (ONCA Loss)
+- NCA Loss

-   Learning a Nonlinear Embedding by Preserving Class Neighbourhood Structur  -Ruslan Salakhutdinov and Geoffrey Hinton
+   Learning a Nonlinear Embedding by Preserving Class Neighbourhood Structure  -Ruslan Salakhutdinov and Geoffrey Hinton

-  Though the method is more than 10 years old, It has best performance.
+  Though the method was proposed in 2004, It has best performance.

   R@1 is higher 0.61 on  CUB without test augment with Dim 512 finetuned on pretrained inception-v2